chuckcwh/react-native-boilerplate/Firebase.md

 ## Introduction

 Firebase setup is required for the app to get some of the mobile features.
-For the official document, refer to [initial setup](https://rnfirebase.io/docs/v5.x.x/installation/initial-setup)
+For the official document, refer to [react-native firebase initial setup](https://rnfirebase.io/docs/v5.x.x/installation/initial-setup)

 1. Push Notification
 2. Analytics